Skip to main content

 Why ROPC?
 Users are already logged into your application.
 Forcing them to re-authenticate with Corti via browser popup would be confusing and disruptive.
 ROPC allows seamless embedded authentication.

-Web Component Integration
+Web Component integration

 The integration uses <CortiEmbeddedReact>, a React wrapper around the standard Web Component: